-After a very successful 75th Anniversary Season last year, the Society looks forward to the next quarter century with a mixture of choral classics and an innovative project.
-We commence the season with Haydn's last oratorio — The Seasons, and in April that perennial favourite Mendelssohn's Elijah.
-Our Christmas offering this year includes another welcome appearance by the Fairfield Endowed C of E Junior School Choir and a performance of Prokofiev's Peter and the Wolf with narrator Donald Maxwell, and in June, we invite a student from Chetham's Shool of Music to perform a concerto with us.
+After a very successful 75th Anniversary Season last year, the Society was looking forward to the next quarter century with a mixture of choral classics and an innovative project.
+We commenced the season with Haydn's last oratorio — The Seasons, and at Christmas were joined by Donald Maxwell and the choir of Fairfield Endowed C of E Junior School to perform Christmas favourites including Prokofiev's Peter and the Wolf.

-Our Singing Day event this season will be a collaboration with the Buxton International Festival where we invite festival goers and other keen singers to prepare and perform Haydn's Creation in a day.
+The planned Singing Day event of this season will be postponed until the recommencement of the Buxton International Festival in 2021 where we hope to invite festival goers and other keen singers to prepare and perform Haydn's Creation in a day.
 The evening performance will be accompanied by full orchestra and soloists from the Festival company.

 Sunday 24 November 2019 – 7.30pm